OrpheusGr/DuckHunt-IRC/README.md

 - Duckops commands
   - !merge somenick someothernick (Moves somenick's ducks to someothernick's ducks
-  - !ducklines 483 (sets the amount of lines a duck will spawn at.
+  - !ducklines N  (sets the amount of lines a duck will spawn at to N lines.
 If no parameter is sent, it shows the current setting)
   - !misschance 0-100 (sets the chance of missing a shot or a.. befriending)
   - !duckdown (kills the bot)